Documentation Index

 Run and test your extension across major browsers from one CLI workflow.

-Validate one extension across Chrome, Edge, Firefox, and custom browser binaries from one command surface.
+Validate one extension across Chrome, Edge, Firefox, and custom browser binaries from a single CLI.

 Choose the right target